sabrinaMKE201073/DSroadmap2025/notes/data_visualization/P1_Intro_to_Seaborn.md

 import matplotlib.pyplot as plt import seaborn as sns

-# Change the legend order in the scatter plot
+# create a scatter plot which legend order in rural, then followed by urban
 sns.scatterplot(x="absences", y="G3",
                 data=student_data,
                 hue="location",